Lameguy64/PSn00bSDK/README.md

 Because PSn00bSDK is updated semi-regularly due to this project being in a work-in-progress state, it is better to obtain this SDK from source and building it yourself in the long run.
-Prepared packages containing precompiled libpsn00b libraries, the toolchain and additional utilities not included in this repository for Windows users are planned, though some arrangements would need to be made first.
-Perhaps once PSn00bSDK is considered halfway production ready.
+Pre-compiled packages for Debian and Msys2 are being planned however.

 A precompiled copy of the GCC 7.4.0 toolchain for Windows is available in the PSn00bSDK page of Lameguy64's website
 ( http://lameguy64.net/?page=psn00bsdk ).
 This should make building PSn00bSDK
-under Windows a bit easier as building the toolchain is the hardest part of building PSn00bSDK, as its more difficult to get it to compile correctly under Windows than on Linux and BSDs.
+under Windows a bit easier, as the GCC toolchain is quite difficult to compile correctly under Windows than it is on Linux and BSDs.

 ## Building the SDK

-You may set one of the following variables either with set/export or on the make command line to specify various parameters in building PSn00bSDK and projects made with it.
+You may set one of the following variables either with set/export or on the make command line, to specify various parameters in building PSn00bSDK and projects made with it as you see fit.

 * ``GCC_VERSION`` specifies the GCC version number.
-This is only really required for building the libc library.
+This is only required for building the libc library.
 If not defined, the default value of `7.4.0` is used.
-* ``PSN00BSDK_TC`` specifies the base directory of the GCC toolchain to build PSn00bSDK with, otherwise the makefile assumes you have the toolchain binaries in one of your PATH directories.
+* ``PSN00BSDK_TC`` specifies the base directory of the GCC toolchain to build PSn00bSDK with, otherwise the makefile assumes you have the path to the toolchain binaries in one of your PATH directories.
 * ``PSN00BSDK_LIBS`` specifies the target directory you wish to install the compiled libpsn00b libraries to.
-If not specified, compiled libraries are consolidated to the libpsn00b directory.
+If not defined, compiled libraries are consolidated to the libpsn00b directory.